Platform Comparison / Model Selection Reference · Updated June 2026

 Heaviest

-Quick code checkDebug / syntax / review Skip
+Quick code checkDebug / syntax / review ClaudeSonnet 4.6Catches real bugs without flagship pricing Skip

 Sonnet ★